 I don't even know that we realize how significant we are until we make a difference in somebody else's life and then we think, "Oh my gosh, I have this power," and it's a really beautiful thing.

 So I think for people who are out there trying to pursue happiness, I just think that the get in there card, the ticket to win is generosity.

 And a perfect punctuation point, exclamation point at the end of this, Shannon.

 Thank you so much for being a guest and I urge everyone to listen to your podcast and visit your site and keep in touch with you.
 Thank you very much.

-SHANNON CASSIDY: Thank you, Frank.
+CASSIDY: Thank you, Frank.